actsasrob/lircdo/README_lircd.conf.md

 ## Use irsend CLI to send IR signals

-The irsend CLI is used to send IR signals using an attached IR emitter.
+The irsend command line interface (CLI) is used to send IR signals using an attached IR emitter.
 To use irsend you need two pieces of information 1. the remote control name and 2. the button name from the remote control definition stored in /etc/lirc/lircd.conf.

 For example, my set top box is a Motorola model QIP6200.
 I found the remote control definition file [here](https://sourceforge.net/p/lirc-remotes/code/ci/master/tree/remotes/motorola/QIP6200-2.lircd.conf), downloaded it and added it to /etc/lirc/lircd.conf.
 The config file for QIP6200 looks like: